Copenhagen and Oslo top list of cities fighting air pollution

 "So there's a lot of other things that cities can do to clean up transport."

-Reducing or even banning the circulation of diesel cars and old petrol vehicles in city centres is another way of tackling the problem of poor air quality in cities.
+Reducing or even banning the circulation of diesel and petrol cars in city centres is another way of tackling the problem of poor air quality in cities.

 "Low emission zones do lead to health benefits and in particular reductions in hospital admissions, heart attacks and strokes," he explains.
 "So there are very clear health prizes for us to win here if we continue down this route."

-Birkett also believes the initiative should be enforced at an EU level.
+Birkett also believes the initiative should be enforced at in the EU.

 "Europe is currently revising its air quality directives.
 There was a very positive vote recently in the Environment Committee for the European Parliament saying that they wanted to align these new air quality laws to the latest World Health Organization air quality guidelines."